yemiwebby/symfony-react-app/README.md

 ## The Home component

-Now, create the `HomeComponent`  by opening the `./assets/js/components/Home.js` file created earlier and add the following code:
+Now, create the `HomeComponent` by opening the `./assets/js/components/Home.js` file created earlier, and add the following code:

 ```javascript
 // ./assets/js/components/Home.js